roots/grunt-wp-assets/README.md

 The number of characters of the file hash to prefix the file name with.

+### querystring.style

+Type: `String`
+Default: `undefined`

+Name used as a handle for the stylesheet.

+### querystring.script

+Type: `String`
+Default: `undefined`

+Name used as a handle for the script.

 ## Release History

+ * 2013-11-23   v0.1.6   Update docs.
+Change default filename revving and length.
+ * 2013-11-22   v0.1.5   Update test.
+Move to roots org.
+Rename task from "wprev" tp "version".
  * 2013-09-07   v0.1.3   Rename source target, not destination.
 Change default characters length of hash file prefix to 4.
  * 2013-09-05   v0.1.2   Refactored docs
  * 2013-09-04   v0.1.0   Initial commit.